NoName971/Cooky-Appwrite-and-Hashnode-hackaton-project/README.md

 1. Fetch and see recipe details
 2. Save and like recipes
-3. Create recipes with steps and attchments to describe the process
+3. Create recipes with steps and attachments to describe the process

 ## Tech stack